Clem-Coding/booksAPI/README.md

 # Books API 📚

-A comprehensive REST API for managing books and authors, built with Symfony 7.3 and modern web development practices.
+A structured REST API to handle books and authors, developed with Symfony 7.3.

 ## Features